-There’s perhaps no band cooler in all of rock history than Can.
-For a time they’d been a somewhat obscure reference point who influenced many of today’s most adventurous artists (including golden calves Radiohead), instant cred for those who seek it.
-And for those who’ve been around long enough to have seen them first hand, like the protagonist of LCD Soundsystem’s “Losing My Edge,” they represent a more exotic, fringe side of the genre that furthered the exploration of art rock and erased its boundaries.
+Decades after they debuted, Can provided a somewhat obscure reference point who influenced many of today’s most adventurous artists (including golden calves Radiohead), instant cred for those who seek it.
+And for those who’ve been around long enough to have seen them first hand, they represent a more exotic, fringe side of the genre that furthered the exploration of art rock and erased its boundaries.
 But, more directly, they were simply one of the most wildly inventive and innovative groups of all time.
 Listening to Can today is still an amazing experience in and of itself.
 I can only imagine what it would have felt like in 1971 to have been able to experience the wild and sprawling rush of Tago Mago.

 Tago Mago, the band’s second release featuring vocalist Damo Suzuki, a former busker, has long been regarded as the band’s first true masterpiece.
 Though follow-ups Ege Bamyasi and Future Days were also hailed with such reverence, Tago Mago provided the opening salvo of this monstrously creative trilogy.
 The group’s debut featured a different vocalist, American Malcolm Mooney, whose raspy performance on songs like “Yoo Doo Right” provided a similarly strange kind of presence, but the transition worked out remarkably for Can, whose introduction of Suzuki into their exploratory sound world only brought them forward into a new era.